HPC-AI-Team/pexsi/doc/tutorial.md

   /* Initialize PEXSI.
    * PPEXSIPlan is a handle communicating with the C++ internal data structure */ PPEXSIPlan   plan;
-  /* Tuning parameters of PEXSI.
-Not all parameters are needed for PSelInv */ PPEXSIOptions  options;
-  PPEXSISetDefaultOptions( &options );

   plan = PPEXSIPlanInitialize(
       MPI_COMM_WORLD,